Last Updated on May 17, 2023 by Matt

 Age requirement: None

-Electric scooters under 1000 Watts of power output don’t need to be licensed in Finland, and hence have no age requirements.
+Electric scooters under 1000 Watts of power output don’t need to be licensed in Finland and don’t have age requirements.
 If the scooter is more powerful than that, it will require scooter insurance.

 Estonia